MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/user_guide/vmsession.md

 PowerShell Direct allows PowerShell management inside a virtual machine regardless of the network configuration or remote management settings on either the Hyper-V host or the virtual machine.
 This makes it easier for Hyper-V Administrators to automate and script virtual machine management and configuration.

 There are two ways to run PowerShell Direct:
-* Use PSSession cmdlets to create and exit a session
+* Create and exit an PowerShell Direct session using PSSession cmdlets
-* Use Invoke-Command cmdlet to run a script or command
+* Run script or command with Invoke-Command cmdlet

 To get started, create an PowerShell Direct connection from the host to the virtual machine.